Neamar/DUCK/artworks/chapter_00_-_of_ducks,_dimes_and_destinies.md

     duck: "images/Chapter 00 - Of Ducks, Dimes and Destinies_DUCK.jpg"
 ---

 "Of Ducks Dimes and Destinies", or "Of Ducks and Dimes and Destinies", is a Scrooge McDuck comic book released in 1995.
-Even though it was not originally a part of The Life and Times of Scrooge McDuck, it became Part 0.
+Even though it was not originally a part of "The Life and Times of Scrooge McDuck", it became Part 0.